ENSwR/simulation/results/README.md

 #### <ins>Tot_Pop(_X)</ins>
-A population tally combined across all GridCells of total populations, or specific speciespopulations, as indicated under the corresponding column headers.
+A population tally combined across all GridCells of total populations, or specific type's populations, as indicated under the corresponding column headers.

 #### <ins>Pop(_X)</ins>
-Population tallies of each GridCell for all species populations, or specific species populations.
+Population tallies of each GridCell for all type populations, or specific type populations.

 #### <ins>niche_X</ins>
-Niche property tallies of each GridCell for a given species.
+Niche property tallies of each GridCell for a given type.

 ## .seed
 Plain-text file which records a timestep of when a simulation was run and